phaserjs/phaser/README.md

 ]
 ```

+We recently published a new [Phaser 3 TypeScript Project Template](https://github.com/photonstorm/phaser3-typescript-project-template), which you can use to get started with if you like.

-The defs are automatically generated from the JSDoc comments found in the Phaser source code.
+The TS defs are automatically generated from the JSDoc comments found in the Phaser source code.
 If you wish to help refine them then you must edit the Phaser JSDoc blocks directly, not the defs file.
 You can find more details about the parser we built in the `scripts/tsgen` folder.

 ### Webpack